nikeshgitpro611/reactjs/README.md

 - Understanding these concepts is essential for managing how events are handled in web applications
   > Event Bubbling
 - Event bubbling is the phase where an event starts from the target element and propagates upwards to the parent elements until it reaches the root of the document (usually the <html> element).
-- Event is travelling from inner most element to outer most element.By defalut all HTML elements have event bubbling behavior.
+- Event is traveling from inner most element to outer most element.By defalut all HTML elements have event bubbling behavior.

 > Event Capturing

-- Event is travelling from outer most element to inner most element.
+- Event is traveling from outer most element to inner most element.
 - Use Case: Less common than bubbling but can be useful when you need to handle events during the capturing phase before they reach the target element.
 - addEventListener method take 3 arguments, event name, call back function and boolean value.